CAN I CALL IT PANFORTE?

 My friends would not dream of eating their chickens.

-And just when I thought that the chicken salad dish could be Sicilian after all, I found one recipe called Jadduzzedi e Puddastri ca sarsa pipirata in Pino Correnti’s book: Il libro d’oro della cucina e dei vini di Sicilia.
+Whilst admiring these chickens my friends and I began discussing a chicken recipe that they had eaten at my place, an adaptation of a Sicilian recipe called Jadduzzedi e Puddastri ca sarsa pipirata in Pino Correnti’s book: Il libro d’oro della cucina e dei vini di Sicilia.

 Correnti describes the dish as young chickens and roosters, pot roasted in oil, butter, bay leaves, rosemary, salt and pepper and deglazed with a little marsala (the dry variety).
 These were then served with a reduced salsa pipirata consisting of the following ingredients: vin cotto, broth flavoured with cinnamon, cloves, ginger and rosemary, grated lemon peel and pomegranate juice.
 Apparently this particular dish was appreciated by a noble in Palermo in the eighteenth century.
 Unfortunately then Correnti goes on to say that this dish was revealed to him by a medium, and that he has never found any basis or documentation for this recipe.

-I could not come to any definite conclusion – this dish does not seem to be clearly Sicilian or Montuan.
 All cuisines have cultural origins, but the cooking methods and flavours have altered and evolved throughout history to become what they are today.

 Here is my version of Puddastri ca pipirata.